 Read our Amazon Fire HD 10 review.

 2018's Amazon Fire HD 8 tablet fixes one obvious flaw from the 2017 model and adds another perk.
 The former is a seriously-improve selfie cam, and the latter is touch-free Alexa activation.
 Amazon gives you more bang for less buck with the HD 8, as it offers 16GB of local storage, which is twice as much as 2016's model.
 Its 9-plus hours of battery life are OK, but the 2017 model lasted almost 2 hours longer.

-The long-lasting 10-inch Lenovo Tab 4 is one of the best affordable 10-inch tablets out there, and Amazon's offering it for $10 off, marked down to $169.
+The long-lasting 10-inch Lenovo Tab 4 is one of the best affordable 10-inch tablets out there.
 Not only is its performance decent for its price-tag, this slate lasts over 11 hours, beating the Amazon Fire HD 8.
 Since it comes rocking Android 7.1 Nougat, you can split its screen between two apps to make the most of its size.
 And that means you get the real Google Play store — enough for it to be the best cheap tablet that actually runs an unfiltered version of Android — and you can get real Google apps, like YouTube.